jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 <!-- ↑ that could be better, but even my german sentences are not great: …wo sie sind?! -->

-The easy way to get participants is via an recruiting agency: You pay them and they will get you participants.
+The easy way to get participants is via a recruiting agency: You pay them and they will get you participants.
 But since that might not be possible for you, here is how you do it yourself.
 Two conditions need to be satisfied for  people to take part in your research: They know about the possibility of participating in the study and they are motivated to actually participate.

-It is motivating for potential participants if the research improves their life: A shopkeeper will likely be interested if you work on making it easier to keep track of bills , neighbors will be motivated to help if you try to make living in the neighborhood better.
+It is motivating for potential participants if the research improves their life: A shopkeeper will likely be interested if you work on making it easier to keep track of bills, neighbors will be motivated to help if you try to make living in the neighborhood better.

 Incentives, like money or vouchers,  are a simple, but effective motivation for participants.
 If you have the funds and particularly, if your project will earn you (or your employer) money, you should pay a fair sum for your participants’ time.
 If your funds are small and people like to support you and your cause, you could also offer something that people like, but would usually not “just” buy, e.g. really good chocolate or a voucher for a nice local restaurant.
 Such things are far more valued than the money they cost.